 Since 1999, Woodland Pattern's Youth Literary Arts Program has worked with Milwaukee Public Schools, the Community Development Grants Administration, and youth-enrichment organizations like UWM Talent Search to bring year-round multi-arts education to students who may not otherwise have access to it.
 Our vast network of artists and writers, developed over the years, enables us to offer a variety of courses and experiences with a strong focus in the literary arts to community youth, both at Woodland Pattern and in nearby schools.

-Each year, the YLAP provides after-school arts and literature programming to approximately 300 MPS students, who also visit Woodland Pattern to engage with art exhibits, with the books at the center, and with visiting writers and artists.
-In a series of themed projects that build upon one another, students read and discuss literature and create writing and artwork pertaining to multiple topics in the humanities, including identity, heritage, and culture.
-The YLAP currently serves Riverwest Elementary School and Hopkins Lloyd Community School students during Community Learning Center hours.
+Each year, the YLAP provides after-school arts and literature programming to approximately 300 MPS students.
+In a series of themed projects that build upon one another, students read and discuss literature and create writing and artwork pertaining to multiple topics in the humanities.
+Our programs currently serve Riverwest Elementary School, Gaenslen School, and Hopkins Lloyd Community School students.

 The YLAP also hosts two inter-arts summer Poetry Camps, which are offered completely free of charge to students and include meals, daily writing prompts and activities, workshops with guest artists, field trips, and a student-led community poetry reading.
 At the end of camp, students also receive an anthology of their writing and $100 credit toward books of their choice to help build their personal libraries.
 Approximately 60 students participate over the course of both weeks.